kejin-qian/Malicious-URL-Classifier/README.md

 - **Story 1**: Build a dynamic database which can be initialized using training set of the malicious and secure URLs and updated in real time using user input and predicted outcome.
 The final best model will be re-trained using the updated URL database in a timely manner to improve classification performance and accuracy.(8 points)

-- **Story 2**: Interactive interface to preview the webpage within the web app if the webpage’s URL is classified as Secure.(2 points)
+- **Story 2**: Interactive interface to preview the webpage within the web app if the webpage’s URL is classified as Secure.

-- **Story 3**: Output visualizations of features extracted from the URL provided by the user against the distributions of that feature of all the malicious and secure URLs stored in database, This can also give users intuitions on why the URLs they provided are identified as Malicious/Secure.(4 points)
+- **Story 3**: Output visualizations of features extracted from the URL provided by the user against the distributions of that feature of all the malicious and secure URLs stored in database, This can also give users intuitions on why the URLs they provided are identified as Malicious/Secure.

 ### Project Backlog
 1. ***Theme1.Epic1.Story1***: Collect URL lists (1 point) - **Planned**